nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_hand_spec.md

 An example of how this works is for  when an infrastructure acknowledgement is required by a sender of a message.
 The sender would send a code of "INFACK" with a boolean value of "true".

 <script src="https://gist.github.com/IOPS-DEV/0967d8a887fca4fa918d07ab623d1968.js"></script>

-## senderReference Extension ##

-This extension allows the sender to send a reference string which can be returned to the sender when there are issues.
-The default behaviour is that if a sender reference is received the receiving system should be capable of returning the reference to the sender.